jurandicostaoliveira/eng-zap-challenge-scala/README.md

 #### Scripts to manipulate the application

-Enter the user spark  :
+Enter the user spark to cluster  :

 ```
 $ su spark